streamlit/docs/content/library/get-started/multipage-apps/index.md

 streamlit run [entrypoint file]
 ```

 The "entrypoint file" is the first page the app will show to the user.
 Once you have added pages to your app, the entrypoint file appears as the top-most page in the sidebar.
-You can think of the entrypoint file as your app's "index page".
+You can think of the entrypoint file as your app's "main page".
 For example, say your entrypoint file is `Home.py`.
 Then, to run your app, you can run `streamlit run Home.py`.
 This will start your app and execute the code in `Home.py`.

 ## Adding pages